-The time between the timer triggered shots is a total of the camera's Interval setting value plus the time it takes to save the image to the camera's memory card.
-When we say the fastest the JPG mode can be captured every 1.5s, this time includes the 0.5s Interval settings time plus about a second to save the image.
+The time between the intervalometer triggered shots is a total of the camera's Interval setting value plus the time it takes to save the image to the camera's memory card.
+When we say the fastest the RAW+JPG mode can capture is every 2.75s, this time includes the default 0.5s Interval settings time plus about two seconds to save the image pair (RAW+JPG).
 It's rare that you'd want to increase the Interval time, unless you do indeed want to capture less images.
-The 1.5s is also the average the timer mode will trigger at, as it will vary depending on camera settings, SD card memory speed and internal camera processes.

-For the most reliable triggering we highly recommend you use the internal timer, as using the PWM signal can produce issues with missed images due to many variables within the camera.
-For instance, the model of the SD card you use, and how quickly it can save the image can affect how quickly the camera is ready again to capture the next photo.
-The memory cards we sell are what we used to determine the fastest capture rates, so using slower cards (meaning any other brand or model card) will likely trigger slower.
+The model of the memory card you use, and how quickly it can save the image can affect how quickly the camera is ready again to capture the next photo.
+The memory cards we sell are what we used to determine the fastest capture rates, so using slower cards will likely trigger slower.
 Triggering the camera faster than it can save the previous image will cause the camera not to be ready and thus you will miss that new image.
-You can use our camera flight calculator at the bottom of the page here to see the fastest that a camera has to be triggered in order to provide the overlap you require for your survey.
+For aerial mapping you can use our camera flight calculator at the bottom of the page here to see the fastest that a camera has to be triggered in order to provide the overlap you require for your survey.
 Pay attention to the "Photo Interval" line towards the bottom.

-Cloud-based packages such as DroneDeploy, MapsMadeEasy all require you to upload your images to their site and then notify you when the processing is completed.
+Cloud-based applications, such as our MAPIR Cloud allow you to easily upload your images and will then notify you when the processing is completed.
 These services vary in how they charge you but the majority have a minimum monthly fee around $100.
 They also vary in the final results you'll get from their services, and typically the more expensive "professional" packages provide more outputs with higher cost.
-Output examples include geo-reference images, DSM maps, KML files and NDVI color-graded images.
-These cloud-based services often do not typically support RAW/TIFF files so make sure to convert the input image to JPGs using the calibration step in MCC mentioned above.
-They also do not support aligning image datasets from multiple cameras with each other, so you cannot layer the orthomosaic images into a composite image.
+MAPIR Cloud supports RAW image input, but make sure to convert any RAW images to JPGs prior to uploading to most other software platforms.